 Skip to content

-Convert MOV to AVI on Mac with QuickTime export or FFmpeg.
-AVI for legacy Windows tools and archives.
+Convert MOV to AVI on Mac with GetCompress or FFmpeg.
+Use H.264 or MJPEG inside AVI for legacy Windows tools that still reject MP4.

 By Petr Samokhin